RakshaBharadwaj/RakshaBharadwaj/README.md

 👋 Hey there!
 Welcome to my GitHub profile! 👨‍💻

 🌟 About Me 🌟
-I'm a passionate ML enthusiast with a knack for building awesome projects.
+I'm a passionate ML enthusiast with a love for building awesome projects.
 When I'm not sipping coffee ☕ and coding, you'll probably find me lost in the world of algorithms or exploring the latest advancements in the ML universe. 🚀

 🏫 Education & Projects 🎓